padogrid/bundle-hazelcast-4n5-cluster-session-wan/README.md

 ### Test Case 4.
 Ingestion by `SessionMetadata`

 The `test_session_ingestion` command puts `SessionMetadata` values for the option, `-entry INGEST`, regardless of the key type, i.e., `-type`.
 You can specify any key type and will get the same results.
-This is because the key type does not apply since the primary map values now provide the relevant data information.
+This is because the key type does not apply anymore since the primary map values now provide the relevant data information.

 Let's ingest `STRING` keys.